-Carr House Meadows, located in Sheffield's Ewden Valley near Wharncliffeside, is an area of species-rich hay meadows and pasture.
-It, along with the adjacent areas of countryside, forms a section of Sheffield's rural fringe, and the southern half the reserve lies within the Peak District National Park.
+Carr House Meadows, located in Sheffield's Ewden Valley near Wharncliffe Side, is an area of species-rich hay meadows and pasture.
+It, along with the adjacent areas of countryside, forms a section of Sheffield's rural fringe, and the southern half of the reserve lies within the Peak District National Park.
 The reserve is managed for the purposes of conservation, public recreation and the production of sustainable hay and beef.
-The habitats of the reserve form part of the River Don Living Landscape area and act to combat climate change by acting as a carbon store and prevent flooding by retaining and slowly releasing rainfall.
+The reserve forms part of the River Don Living Landscape area and its habitats and soils act to combat climate change by acting as a carbon store and prevent flooding by retaining and slowly releasing rainfall.